mhabibr02/Assignment-Data-Series-18.0-Business-Intelligence-Dibimbing/README.md

 # Assignment Data Series 18.0 Business Intelligence Dibimbing
 ## Tableau Dataset Crime Data Los Angeles 2020-2024
+### Description
+Data Series 18.0 Business Intelligence by [Dibimbing](https://dibimbing.id/) is a comprehensive and hands-on learning program designed to equip participants with in-demand skills in Business Intelligence (BI).
+Organized by Dibimbing.id, this series focuses on teaching participants how to collect, process, analyze, and visualize data to drive strategic business decisions.
 <p align="center">
 <img src="/Certificate/Sertifikat Data Series 18 Business Intelligence.jpg" width="80%" height="30%">
 </p>

-Source Dataset from Kaggle : https://www.kaggle.com/datasets/samithsachidanandan/crime-data-from-2020-to-present <br>
-Source Code from Colab : https://colab.research.google.com/drive/1GBfV2VMWevndYtffeDKiiEgX4VBDf16t?usp=sharing <br>
-Source Dashboard from Tableau : https://public.tableau.com/views/CrimeDataLosAngeles2020-2024/Sheet10?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ### Objective
 The primary objective of the Crime Data from 2020 to Present dataset is to provide a detailed and accessible record of crime incidents in Los Angeles since 2020.
 This dataset is intended to support data-driven analysis, enabling researchers, data scientists, and public safety officials to gain insights into the patterns, trends, and distribution of various crime types.